Seatis/my-teaching-materials/java-basics/4-arraylists-foreach/README.md

 - [Workshop17.java](workshop/Workshop17.java)

 ### Challenge - Data conversion (simple calculator)
-Now, lets try something with a purpose.
+Now, let's try something with a purpose.
 - [Workshop24.java](workshop/Workshop24.java)

 ### Challenge - Kata Descending Order
+It's fun to try out some of the algorithm puzzles posed on codewars.com.
 - https://www.codewars.com/kata/descending-order/train/java

 ## Individual Workshop Review
-Please follow the styleguide: [Our Java styleguide](../../styleguide/java.md)
+Neatness counts in coding.

+Please be sure you're well acquainted with the guidelines on coding: [GreenFox Academy's Java Styleguide](../../styleguide/java.md)

+Key questions to consider:
-- Is the directory structure and the name of the files correct?
+- Are the directory structure and the names of the files correct?
-- Are the includes placed on the top of the files?
+- Are the includes placed at the top of the file?
-- Is the indentation good in each file?
-- Is there unnecessary code?
-- Can you find unnecessary code in comments?
+- Does the code follow the right level of indentation?
+- Are all of the brackets positioned correctly?
+- Are the whitespaces where they should be; and not where they shouldn't?
-- Is there unnecessary code duplication?
+- Is the code *pithy* (meaning to the point, not superfluous or un-necessary)?
+  - Not using extra variables (unless needed to understand the logic)
+  - Not confusingly or overly commented
+  - Does the computation instead of repeating stuff (aka *code duplication*)?
-- Are there unnecessary empty blocks?
+  - Does not contain empty blocks
-- Can you spot unused variables?
+  - Non repetitive and where needing to repeat a block instead, carved out to a function?
+- Are there un-used variables - added during development but later made surplus to requirements through simplification?
+- Is the commentary in the code at the right level?
+  - Can one deduce the purpose of a block from the variable naming combined with the explanation
+  - Are there *Watch outs* warnings just in case somebody later maintains the code and needs to beware of something tricky (or not obvious)?
+- Are the data types used right for the purpose
-- Is the commit message meaningful?
+- Is the "commit message" meaningful?
-- Are the names of things following the styleguide?
+- Do the names conform to the Styleguide?
     - Classes: UpperCamelCase
     - variables: lowerCamelCase
     - functions: lowerCamelCase(paramsLowerCase)
-- Are all of the brackets in the perfect place?
-- Whitespaces, where they should be, where shouldn't?